urreita9/turtleTask/README.md

  in the "Database Action Scripts" tab in the Auth0 dashboard.

-In order for this to work an auth0 token is required.
+In order for this to work an auth0 token is required (except for the /get route).
 Login here: https://turtle-task.vercel.app/
 Copy token.
 Get to postman documentation.